 There are over 1,000 kittens at risk of euthanasia every year that SAPA tries to save through our neonatal program.
-To do that, we need a huge amount of help from the community in the form of volunteers to help feed kittens in our nursery, fosters to care for kittens in their homes, and donations to cover the costs of formula, medications, staff, and all the needs to keep this fragile population alive.
+To do that, we need a huge amount of help from the community in the form of, fosters to care for kittens in their homes, and donations to cover the costs of formula, medications, staff, and all the needs to keep this fragile population alive.
 We are taking in litters of kittens every day, but need your help to save them all!

 Our Neonatal Program is completely dependent on people in the community (YOU!) willing to open their homes and spare bathrooms to these orphaned kittens.
 Space is limited in our nursery and kittens do MUCH better in a foster home.
 Baby bottle feeding requires dedication and time, but knowing that you are saving an orphan’s life is a very rewarding experience!